PaPablo/tvenv/README.md

 * -w : gets two windows
 * -p : gets one small pane below the main window

-* [-s | --session] sessioname : gives the tmux session the name sessioname
+* [-s | --session] sessionname : gives the tmux session the name sessionname
 * [-e | --env] venv : sets the virtual environment of name venv into the setup
+* [-t | --tool] editor : opens the editor of your choice.
+Use the full command surrounded by quotes

+And one `tvenv` is running
+* -q -s sessioname: close the session with name sessionname

 #### Example

-`tvenv -w -s cool --env develop`
+`tvenv -w -s cool --env develop --tool 'vim -c NERDTree'`